mz-ml/Python_Mushrooms/README.md

 ## Classification of Edible and Poisonous Mushrooms

-#### Project Goal
+#### Project Goals

-- To distinguish edible mushrooms from poisonous ones based on images using different models
+- To distinguish edible mushrooms from poisonous ones based on images using different methods

 #### Outline